alexoff13/RIngQueue/googletest/googletest/docs/faq.md

 Therefore we implemented it.

 The need for `EXPECT_NE(NULL, ptr)` isn't nearly as strong.
-When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't add any information to print `ptr` in this case.
+When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't push any information to print `ptr` in this case.
 That means `EXPECT_TRUE(ptr != NULL)` works just as well.